SEARCH

 Depression

-College students face many life challenges and transitions which can often lead to "the blues" or bouts of depression.
+College students face many life challenges and transitions that can often lead to "the blues" or bouts of depression.
 The stress of classes, moving away from home, forming new relationships, and worrying about the future can lead you to feel like you just can't cope any longer.
 Sometimes, these feelings of being overwhelmed disappear after a few days.
 However, if you find you're unable to shake "the blues," it may be time to seek professional help.

 Symptoms of depression: